 Full throttle… in a Diesel taxi

-From the moment Schumacher slipped behind the wheel, the roads became his own little time trial, also the Taxi driver Yilmaz recalled that he took corners ‘at full throttle’ and overtook slower cars in places most drivers wouldn’t dare.
+The moment Schumacher slipped behind the wheel, the roads became his own little time trial, reports suggest that Yilmaz said that he took corners at full throttle and overtook slower cars in places most drivers wouldn’t dare.

-Imagine the scene, the snow-dusted German countryside blurring past, a taxi meter ticking away in the dashboard and one of the motorsport’s legens calmly carving through traffic as if the Autobahn were his personal pit lane.
+Michael Schumacher knew exactly what he was doing but it was certainly fast, imagine the scene, the snow dusted German countryside blurring past, a taxi meter ticking away in the dashboard, and one of the motorsport’s legend pushing hard the car through traffic in Autobahn just like in an F1 circuit.

 The fare, the tip, and the Story of a lifetime